official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 *  how to co-ordinate a US/allied military campaign with internal opposition …
 *  what happens on the morning after?”

-[^137] Minute Manning to Prime Minister, 14 March 2002, ‘Your Trip to the US’.
+[^137]: Minute Manning to Prime Minister, 14 March 2002, ‘Your Trip to the US’.

 454

-The Report of the Iraq Inquiry386.
-Sir David advised Mr Blair that President Bush would want “to pick your brains”.
+386. Sir David advised Mr Blair that President Bush would want “to pick your brains”.
 He would “also want to hear whether we can expect coalition support”.
 Sir David wrote that he had told Dr Rice that if the US: